Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Analysis of Out-of-Distribution Robustness

 Table~\ref{table:ood_train} evaluates robustness under distribution shift, covering small shifts (ARC-C, ARC-E) and large shifts (CS, Eng, Law, Health from MMLU).
 We highlight three key findings:

-\paragraph{Accuracy under shift.} Bayesian-LoRA achieves the best OOD accuracy on 5 of 6 shifted datasets (ARC-C, ARC-E, CS, Law, Health) and the best ID accuracy (OBQA).
-The largest OOD accuracy gain is $+2.3$ points on Health over the next-best method (LA).
+\paragraph{Accuracy under shift.} \ours{} achieves the best OoD accuracy on 5 of 6 shifted datasets (ARC-C, ARC-E, CS, Law, Health) and the best ID accuracy (OBQA).
+The largest OoD accuracy gain is $+1.5$ points on Health over the next-best method (LA).
 This suggests that the end-to-end Bayesian training acts as a form of distributional regularization that prevents overfitting to the in-distribution data.

-\paragraph{Calibration under shift.} While LA achieves the best ECE under small shifts (ID and ARC-C/E), Bayesian-LoRA achieves the best ECE on three of four large-shift domains: CS ($11.1$), Law ($16.5$), and Health ($12.9$).
-However, LA retains an advantage on Engineering ($12.8$ vs.\ $20.4$), indicating that the relative benefit of end-to-end Bayesian training varies across OOD domains.
+\paragraph{Calibration under shift.} While LA achieves the best ECE in-distribution (ID) and under small shifts (ARC-C/E), \ours{} achieves the best ECE on three of four large-shift domains: CS ($11.1$), Law ($16.5$), and Health ($12.9$).
+However, LA retains an advantage on Engineering ($12.8$ vs.\ $20.4$), indicating that the relative benefit of end-to-end Bayesian training varies across OoD domains.
 This is a critical distinction: post-hoc methods calibrate well on data similar to the training set but degrade under severe distribution shift, whereas end-to-end Bayesian training produces more robust uncertainty estimates.

-\paragraph{Likelihood under shift.} Bayesian-LoRA achieves the best NLL on 6 of 7 evaluation sets (all except ARC-E OOD).
+\paragraph{Likelihood under shift.} \ours{} achieves the best NLL on 6 of 7 evaluation sets (all except ARC-E OoD).
 The NLL improvements under large shifts are substantial: e.g., $1.20$ vs.\ $1.29$ (BBB) on Health, $1.42$ vs.\ $1.49$ (LLLA) on Law.
-Combined with the efficiency results (Table~\ref{tab:efficiency}), Bayesian-LoRA achieves OOD performance comparable to or better than computationally heavy ensembles at a fraction of the cost.
+Combined with the efficiency results (Table~\ref{tab:efficiency}), \ours{} achieves OoD performance comparable to or better than computationally heavy ensembles at a fraction of the cost.